Official Rules and Regulations

 - How much of a lasting impact on this community would the proposal have? (second tie-breaker)

-All entrants will be notified of their voting status via email to the email address included in the submission, on or about May 27, 2014.
+All entrants will be notified of their submission status via email to the email address included in the submission, on or about May 16, 2015.

 Sponsor is not responsible for ensuring the accuracy of the voting, and Submitters agree that Sponsor is not liable for any malfunctions, inaccuracies, or errors related to the voting or voting process or the results of the consumer voting or voting process.

 The forty (40) Causes earning the highest number of votes by 11:59:59 P.M.
-ET, May 16, 2014 will be designated the winners of a “Neighborhood Assist” grant, at $25,000 each.
+ET, June 3, 2015 will be designated the winners of a "Neighborhood Assist" grant, at $25,000 each.
 There are no limits as to which of the three issue “categories” the winners fall within; winners are defined as the top 40 vote-getting causes across the entire initiative.
 In the event of a tie during the general public voting phase, tiebreaker will be based upon the raw score of the rubric completed by the Youth Advisory Board during the Youth Advisory Board phase.
-Submitters of the winning Causes will be notified via their e-mail account on or about May 27th, 2014.

 Affidavit of Eligibility and Liability/Publicity Release

 All Cause submissions are subject to confirmation and verification of eligibility by Administrators and Sponsor.
-Potential grant winning Causes will be notified via e-mail upon on or about May 23, 2014.
 The top 200 Causes, and the corresponding nonprofit agencies matched with the “Cause” submission, will be required to provide confirmation (via e-mail) that they would adhere to all grant standards should they eventually make it into the top 40.
 If the nonprofit agency does not sign and return the release within 7 calendar days of receipt, or if the Sponsor is unable to find a non-profit agency that would administer a grant for the stated Cause, the grant will be forfeited and an alternate Cause chosen.
 By submitting an Entry, each Submitter agrees, and by accepting a grant, each nonprofit organization agrees, to allow and hereby grants to Sponsor, its affiliates and designees the right to use of his/her/its name and Entry (as applicable), in full or in part, in any media, now known or hereafter created, for any and all purposes, without compensation or acknowledgement, including, but not limited to promotional and advertising purposes, except where prohibited.
 If Submitter is under the age of 18, Sponsor will contact Submitter to obtain parental consent for publicity release in the same terms as listed above.

 General Terms and Conditions